The 20 Best Places to Live in the Mountains in the U.S.

 4. Crestline, California

-Crestline is a census-designated area in the San Bernardino Mountains in California.
-It is surrounded by the San Bernardino National Forest and is home to Lake Gregory Regional Park.
+Crestline is a census-designated area in the San Bernardino Mountains in California, and it gives most of the perks of living in California and then some!
+The San Bernardino National Forest surrounds it and is home to Lake Gregory Regional Park.
 It is an area worth considering if you are a working family that enjoys the outdoors.

 3. South Lake Tahoe, California